How to Make a Happier Home and Improve Your Daily Life (Part 2)

 Go deeper: Try an earlier bedtime so you can get up 30 to 60 minutes sooner than you do now.
 Treat yourself to leisurely mornings.

 Your mother was right: you should make your bed every morning.
 The bed is the focal point of your bedroom, and when it's made, it brings order and clarity to the entire room (the opposite is also true).
 It only takes a couple of minutes, and it will set the tone for your entire day.
 Climbing back into a bed that's been made is more restful too – it's like being in a nice hotel.
 All you're missing is a piece of chocolate on your pillow!

 Go deeper: Put up a couple of hooks for outfits you can wear again that might end up strewn over a chair (or maybe on the floor...).
 Not only will your room look less chaotic, but hanging things up reduces wrinkles and keeps clothes looking fresh.

 5. Create a peaceful nook.

 You may not have the space for a meditation room, but you can create a quiet corner with a comfortable chair, soothing colors like blue, green, or neutrals, and plenty of light (a window is perfect; a warm-toned lamp will do).
 Use it for reading, journaling, knitting, or any hobby that doesn't involve Wi-Fi.

 Go deeper: Challenge yourself to spend at least two minutes every day doing nothing but sitting in your nook.
 Try a simple gratitude meditation: Set a timer for two minutes.
 Close your eyes and take three cleansing breaths.
 Then, as you inhale, think "For _______," and as you exhale, think "I am grateful."
-I find that after I think of two or three things, a long stream of blessings comes to mind.
+I find that after I think of two or three things, a long list of blessings comes to mind!
 When your timer goes off, the world will look a little brighter.